 Websites help introduce you and your skills, show your work off, and give you an appearance of professionalism.
 There are tons of free options for websites, so in today’s world there’s absolutely no excuse not to have at least a basic website.

-Demo reels are important for showing off your work, and a complete portfolio is debatably just as important.
-For more about demo reels, check out this article.
+Demo reels are important for showing off your work, and a complete portfolio is debatably even more impressive.

 Where to Find the Jobs